Missouri pro sports teams hope for deal on legalized gambling bill in 2022 - NewsBreak

 Our news partners at the St. Louis Post-Dispatch report that Bill DeWitt III, along with representatives of other pro sports teams and their lobbyists were on hand in Jefferson City Wednesday, pressing their case for legislation that would add Missouri to the list of more than 30 states which have legalized gambling on sports in some form or another since 2018.
 Illinois joined the ranks in 2020.

-The gambling industry publication Sportshandle.com reports that six pro sports franchises in the state have come to an agreement Wednesday to back legislation “that would allow for statewide mobile wagering tethered to existing gaming locations.”
-It was described as the first time that pro sports teams and gaming companies would be in “lockstep” to support the passage of a bill.Top story: Missouri middle school teacher accused of sending inappropriate photos to student
+The gambling industry publication Sportshandle.com reports that six pro sports franchises in the state have agreed on an arrangement to came to an agreement Wednesday to back legislation “that would allow for statewide mobile wagering tethered to existing gaming locations.”
+It was described as the first time that pro sports teams and gaming companies would be in “lockstep” to support passage of a bill.Taney County Sheriff seeking wanted man

 “All of the professional sports teams in Missouri support legislation that will allow wagering to occur in a responsible way in the appropriate setting,” DeWitt told the Post-Dispatch Thursday.